BigCoke233/How-To-Answer-Questions-The-Smart-Way/README-en.md

 ### In-depth analysis

 This is the most important part of answering the question.
-Now that you have decided to help the other party, then the other party is both a helper and a client.
+Now that you have decided to help the other party, then the other party is both a beneficiaries and a client.
 You need to take this matter seriously as your work.
-At this time, if it is a one-on-one request for help in a private chat, remember to send the other person a "OK, let me see" and other words, indicating that you intend to help solve this problem.
+At this time, if it is a one-on-one request for help in a private chat, remember to send the other person a "Okey, let me see" and other words, indicating that you intend to help him to solve this problem.

 First, answer an information technology related question.
 Most of the time you should know this information: